rbisdorff/Digraph3/docSphinx/tutorial.rst

       Compute relation : 0.91961
       Gamma sets       : 0.27664

-On a classic intel-i5-11400x12 equipped PC, the :py:class:`~cIntegerOutrankingDigraphs.IntegerBipolarOutrankingDigraph` constructor takes with four multiprocessing threads about one seconds for computing a **million** pairwise outranking characteristic values.
+On a classic intel-i5-11400x12 equipped PC, the :py:class:`~cIntegerOutrankingDigraphs.IntegerBipolarOutrankingDigraph` constructor takes with four multiprocessing threads about one second for computing a **million** pairwise outranking characteristic values.
 In a similar multiprocessing setting, the standard :py:class:`~outrankingDigraphs.BipolarOutrankingDigraph` class constructor operates about four times slower.

 .. code-block:: pycon
    :linenos: